 - 1. Double click on the row header for the row that is to be edited - 2.
-Select one or more cells in the row and press the Edit row in a form tool bar button

-The first choice is useful if the table has primary keys or if the database table accepts an update request based on all current values for the row.
+Select one or more cells in the row and press the Edit row in a form tool bar button update request based on all current values for the row.
 The second choice is useful when the table has primary keys or when one must be able to select the columns (cells) that will form the Selected Columns where clause.
 See Edits might be denied for more information.